There's a way to quit coal without wrecking jobs and communities

 One of the LVA's first tasks was to support the laid-off Hazelwood workers, almost all of whom ended up either with early retirement packages, placements in another local facility, or roles in the long process of decommissioning the mine.

-It also became a champion for a slew of local projects, including a new performing arts center and a A$57 million geothermally heated aquatic center.
+It also became a champion for a slew of local projects, including a new performing arts centre and a A$57 million geothermally heated aquatic centre.
 The spending demonstrated investment, not abandonment, and softened community attitudes toward an agency that ultimately represented economic upheaval.

 The LVA also began to develop relationships with renewable energy developers like Macquarie-backed Corio Generation, and Elanora Offshore, a five-member consortium that includes CLP's EnergyAustralia and Royal Boskalis Westminster NV.
 There are now more dozens of large projects underway in Gippsland, worth about $55 billion in planned capital expenditure.